Banking Savings & Money Market Accounts

 How do I deposit or withdraw money from an online savings account?

 The process for depositing and withdrawing money from online savings accounts varies by bank or credit union.
 Generally, you can fund an online savings account via electronic transfer from another bank account, by direct deposit, or by depositing a check.
-Withdrawals can generally also be completed by bank-to-bank transfer, or you may be able to request a check or use a debit card if your bank allows it.
+You may also complete a bank-to-bank transfer, request a check, or use a debit card if your bank allows it.

-Previously, a federal regulation called Regulation D limited you to no more than six withdrawals per month for a savings deposit account, but the Federal Reserve lifted this restriction as of April 2020.
+Previously, a federal regulation called Regulation D limited you to no more than six monthly withdrawals for a savings deposit account, but the Federal Reserve lifted this restriction as of April 2020.

 • Interest is compounded daily and posted to your account monthly